Workplace Consultancy & Support

 The workplace is our “second family.”
 Many of the emotions, assumptions and expectations that we have in our family of origin, we also experience at work.
 The workplace is our second most important community of meaning, learning and feedback.
 Just like in our personal relationships, our collegial interactions often result in misunderstandings and hurt that can escalate into disputes that create a toxic environment for all.

-I have been providing coaching, training and workplace supervision to government ministries, NGO’s, faith-based organisations, and private businesses across fields as diverse as law, conservation, health and disability, indigenous peoples, education, accident compensation, social development, family violence and criminal justice.
+I have been providing coaching, training and workplace supervision to government ministries, NGO’s, faith-based organisations, and private businesses across fields as diverse as law, conservation, health and disability, education, accident compensation, social development, family violence and criminal justice.

 Workplace supervision is a form of professional development that encourages you to reflect on all aspects of workplace life – from how you feel about your role, its challenges and frustrations, how you negotiate for what you need, your interactions and communication with those in your workplace, to, adjusting to change, managing stress and receiving and giving feedback.